kazuho/draft-kazuho-httpbis-priority/draft-kazuho-httpbis-priority.md

 One of the aims of this specification is to define a mechanism for merging client- and server-provided hints for prioritizing the responses.
 For that to work, each urgency level needs to have a well-defined meaning.
-As an example, a server can assign the highest precedence among the non-blocking responses to an HTTP response carrying an icon, because the meaning of `urgency=1` is shared among the endpoints.
+As an example, a server can assign the highest precedence among the supplementary responses to an HTTP response carrying an icon, because the meaning of `urgency=1` is shared among the endpoints.